 Similar treats can be made using any rollable dog treat dough.
 If adding colourings, the lighter the dough, the easier it will be to tint true colours.
 If you are making these for human treats instead, then cookie dough, pastry, or even a sweet bread dough could work nicely.

 Choosing Tinting Colours and Ingredients

 Candles can be made in one colour or using combined colours for a spiral candle, as shown.
-Any dog-friendly tints can be used to make coloured dough, but don’t forget about the important elements of flavours and smells when choosing and mixing colours.
+Any dog-friendly tints can be used to make coloured dough, but don’t forget about the important elements of flavours and smells when choosing and mixing colouring ingredients.
+Make it pretty, but pretty tasty, too!
 You can read more about tinting treats in our post on using natural food colourings for dog treats.